wrightben/texas-holdem/Extraneous - Hole Cards/Scenarios/README.md

 A 6-person table will likely collapse to a 3-man-or-less scenario.
 In a 6-person game, you can bet A or K, and not expect to win much money.
 Contemplating poker is a toy that can be explained to a young person in a few minutes.

-No one ever gave me the impression that I would appreciate an unshuffled deck as much as I do now.
+I appreciate an unshuffled deck differently now.
 Who would accept this possible outcome?